What Is a Database and How Is It Used in Web Hosting?

 WHERE first_name = "John"

 All of these queries are processed by a specialized part of the database called the database management system (DBMS).
 While the database itself is a set of files where the information is kept, a database management system is a software application that allows you to manipulate the data in the database.
 Through a DBMS you can add new information, edit existing data, and remove unnecessary records.
-What is more, you can create new relationships between tables and generate reports that contain data that is grouped or filtered in a useful manner.
+What is more, you can create new relationships between tables and generate reports that contain data that are grouped or filtered in a useful manner.

 Database management systems are extremely powerful and capable, however, they can also be intimidating to newcomers since all interactions occur via queries.
 That is why there are administrative tools that provide a graphical user interface where you can visually edit and maintain your database.
 One popular tool for managing your databases is phpMyAdmin.
 We have fully integrated this database management system into our hosting environment.
 As such, if you decide to purchase a paid hosting plan from us or even just sign up for a free hosting package, you will gain access to this powerful and versatile tool.